Riggd/portfolio/src/projects/Wellkind.md

 ## Problem
-VMS Biomarketing wanted to supplement their nurse-to-patient engagement process with a modern mobile solution to reduce nurses time spent on phone for simple issues the patient was facing.
-Nurses were receiving a high volume of questions regarding dosage and product usage questions that were taking time away from questions that required more attention and care.

-VMS mentioned in the brief that the hardest problem they need to solve is the patients beginning their treatment, with roughly 60% of patients delaying start or abandoning treatment altogether.
+- Roughly 60% of patients delaying start or abandon treatment altogether

+- Nurses receive many phone calls for questions related to dosage and appointments, leaving less time for patients needing additional help an care

+- Nursing staff is expensive and difficult to hire to support growing products & patient counts

 </section>
 <section>

+> "Today’s patients are looking for a centralized place to access support to manage their chronic disease therapy, coordination between all the support services that are provided by pharma companies and easy-to-navigate self-serve tools that are personalized to them,” said Mike Young, Chief Technology Officer at VMS BioMarketing."

 ## Goal
-VMS wanted to design a mobile experience to change the way people experience the drug and wellness industry by connecting patients and companies in a meaningful way.
-They wanted to inspire and motivate people to invest in their personal wellness by starting and continuing treatment.

 VMS wanted the product to:

-- Educate patients about their disease or illness so they want to continue treatment
+- Educate patients about their condition or illness

-- Teach patients about their treatment plan so they understand the risks and benefits
+- Teach patients about their treatment plan, so they're aware of benefits

-- Create long-term relationships with patients to engage them on their wellness journeys
+- Create long-term relationships with patients to engage them on their wellness journey

 - Help scale the current system of nurse-only support, freeing nurses to have more meaningful patient interactions
 </section>